ritika2502/Cognitive-Documentation/en-us/Computer-Vision-API/Vision-API-Overview.md

 Limitations: On photos where text is dominant, false positives may come from partially recognized words.
 On some photos, especially photos without any text, precision can vary a lot depending on the type of image.

+##Generating Thumbnails
+A thumbnail is a small representation of a full-size image.
+Varied devices such as phones, tablets, and PCs create a need for different user experience (UX) layouts and thumbnail sizes.
+Using smart cropping, this Computer Vision API feature helps solve the problem.
+After uploading an image, a high quality thumbnail gets generated and the Computer Vision API algorithm analyzes the objects within the image, then crops it to fit the requirements of the “region of interest” (ROI).
+The output gets displayed within a special framework as seen in below illustration.
+The generated thumbnail can be presented in a different aspect ratio than that of the original image to accommodate a user’s needs.
+The thumbnail algorithm works as follows:
+1.Removes distracting elements from the image and recognizes the main object, the “region of interest” (ROI).
+2.Crops the image based on identified “region of interest”.
+3.Changes the aspect ratio to fit the target thumbnail dimensions.